EU sustainability regulations

 The principal adverse impacts are evaluated alongside all other risks and opportunities of a potential investment.
 If a particular investment fulfills our investment criteria, all risks and opportunities, hereunder sustainability related risks and opportunities, are then fully included in the business plan, the financial forecast and the overall valuation of the company.

 In the portfolio management process, we continue to evaluate and follow-up on sustainability-related risks and opportunities for the company hereunder principle adverse impacts .

 Our portfolio companies shall, at a minimum, establish governance structures to meet the requirements embedded in our sustainability principles.
-These principles are founded on the UNGPs and the OECD’s guidelines that consist of a policy commitment to having a sustainability policy, sustainability due diligence processes, and grievance mechanisms.
+These principles are founded on the UNGPs and the OECD’s guidelines and consist of a policy commitment, a sustainability policy, sustainability due diligence processes, and grievance mechanisms.
 The key objective for Polaris is to create value and build a stronger company by active ownership through a structured value creation process, combined with an effective corporate governance structure.
 Our governance structure also ensures responsible management of sustainability related risks and opportunities at the company level hereunder also principle adverse impacts on sustainability factors.

 Polaris will annually publish a PAI statement which discloses the status and progress of the principle adverse impacts on sustainability factors at Polaris level and at the level of each individual fund managed by Polaris.